 Women who have diabetes and are able to get pregnant naturally have to worry about other problems.
 The risk of birth defects is increased in mothers who have diabetes due to the high levels of glucose in the blood.
 The cells of the embryo get damaged with the excess glucose, and this harms the embryo leading to birth defects.

+Diabetes and ovulation related issues due to it also make it complicated for women to conceive.
 Women with diabetes usually face delivery complications and have to have a caesarean section.
 The surgery puts them at higher risk for infections.
 Due to their diabetes, healing of the incision is also slower.

 Women with diabetes are at a higher risk of getting gestational diabetes.
 This is a type of diabetes that some women get, while they are pregnant.
 Their level of glucose in the blood is increased, and the insulin does not work very well.
 When gestational diabetes affects a woman, who does not have diabetes, she should not get worried, as gestational diabetes normally goes away on its own, after the delivery.

 RISKS TO THE UNBORN BABY

 When a woman has diabetes, and she wants to get pregnant, there are several concerns.
 Being able to get pregnant is the initial concern.
 The next concern is the effect it will have on the baby.
 What are the risks that the baby may suffer if the mother is diabetic?
 Some pregnancy risks are: